 Fallout: Nuclear Diplomacy in an Age of Global Fracture

-Grégoire Mallard, 2008.
+Grégoire Mallard.
+2014.
 University of Chicago Press.

 Many Baby Boomers still recall crouching under their grade-school desks in frequent bomb drills during the Cuban Missile Crisis—a clear representation of how terrified the United States was of nuclear war.
 Thus far, we have succeeded in preventing such catastrophe, and this is partly due to the various treaties signed in the 1960s forswearing the use of nuclear technology for military purposes.
 In Fallout, Grégoire Mallard seeks to understand why some nations agreed to these limitations of their sovereign will—and why others decidedly did not.
 He builds his investigation around the 1968 signing of the Nuclear Nonproliferation Treaty (NPT), which, though binding in nature, wasn’t adhered to consistently by all signatory nations.
 Mallard looks at Europe’s observance of treaty rules in contrast to the three holdouts in the global nonproliferation regime: Israel, India, and Pakistan.
 He seeks to find reasons for these discrepancies, and makes the compelling case that who wrote treaties and how rules were written—whether transparently, ambiguously, or opaquely—had major significance in how the rules were interpreted and whether they were then followed or dismissed.
 Mallard not only provides a new perspective on our diplomatic history, but, more significantly, draws important conclusions about potential conditions that could facilitate the inclusion of the remaining NPT holdouts.
 See reviews by Patrick Roberts, Matthew Kroenig, Ariel Colonomos, , Bruno Tertrais, Florent Pouponneau, and a debate with Julia Adams, Ron Levi, Nitsan Chorev, and Antoine Vauchez (Spring 2015 issue of Trajectories)

-Grégoire Mallard and Stephanie Hofmann, 2016
+Grégoire Mallard and Paolo Foradori.
+2014

 Dissuasion, non-prolifération, désarmement: Une stratégie pour l’Europe

-Grégoire Mallard and Frédéric Mérand, 2011
+Grégoire Mallard and Frédéric Mérand.
+2011

 Pp. 165-176 in Armement et désarmement nucléaires.
 Un défi pour l’Europe, edited by Christophe Wasinski et Sébastien Boussois.
 Peter Lang